Golden Knights eliminate Blackhawks with 4-3 win in Game 5

 Robin Lehner made 23 saves including a couple of big stops in the closing seconds, and improved to 8-1 since being acquired by the Golden Knights from Chicago back in February.

+Lehner had an emotional trip through the handshake line with his former teammates after the game.

+“It felt really nice for me to close this out because it’s a bit weird playing your old teams, especially that group,” Lehner said.
+“That’s a hell of a group, they treated me really well, got a lot of friends on that team, all love for that organization.”

-The Blackhawks unlikely postseason run came to an end despite controlling most of the first period.
+The Blackhawks’ unlikely postseason run came to an end despite controlling most of the first period.
 Jonathan Toews scored his fifth of the postseason and Alex DeBrincat scored at 18:19 of the first to give the Blackhawks a 2-0 lead.

 Corey Crawford, who made 48 saves in a masterful Game 4 performance to keep Chicago alive, made 35 saves in Game 5.
 But Crawford couldn’t withstand a continued onslaught of pressure by the Golden Knights, capped by Tuch’s goal, using his size to hold off defenseman Adam Boqvist and score the deciding goal.